ipfs/kubo/filestore/README.md

 removed when `repo gc` in run.
 This is nonoptimal and will eventually be fixed.
 For now, you can remove duplicate blocks by running `filestore rm-dups`.

+## Upgrading the filestore

+As the filestore is a work in progress changes to the format of filestore repository will be made from time to time.
+These changes will be temporary backwards compatible but not forwards compatible.
+Eventually support for the old format will be removed.
+While both versions are supported the command "filestore upgrade" can be used to upgrade the repository to the new format.